vmstio/docs/content/about/tos.md

 When you authorize an application to use your account, depending on the scope of permissions you approve, it may access your public profile information, your following list, your followers, your lists, all your posts, and your favorites.

-Applications can never access your e-mail address or password.
+Applications can never access your email address or password.

 ## Moving Away